mmbman/Katagiri/1984-01-25-Blue-Cliff-Record-Case-53.md

 So that is a point of this koan.
 Master Ma-tsu really wanted Pai Chang to awaken to that situation, that point: the whole truth.
 “Truth” is really vague; you don’t understand what the truth is, you cannot grasp it.
 But it’s working.
 It’s not something apart from us, it’s always manifested, functioning with us, with all sentient beings.
 That point [is what] Zen Master Ma Tsu wanted to say.

-So of course you can understand the flying away is implication of impermanence; that’s fine.
+So of course you can understand the flying away is [the] implication of impermanence; that’s fine.
 But this is why the pointer says it like this.

 So, from this point, *wild duck* is the implication of truth.
 “The whole world doesn’t hide it”: it’s always manifested in everywhere.
 “The spiritual source shines clearly in the light”: *light* means phenomena; [it is] in the phenomena, always.
 And the Sandokai says, “The branching streams flow into the darkness.” *Darkness* means the truth.
 So always interconnected, interpenetrated, simultaneously.

-And another point is: the truth, the spiritual source, shines clearly in the phenomena – so that means truth is always existing in the phenomena – simultaneously, “phenomena always flows into the darkness” means always truth.
-So you cannot grasp the phenomena as phenomena, because it’s always flowing into the darkness, truth.
+And another point is: the truth, the spiritual source, shines clearly in the phenomena – that means truth is always existing in the phenomena.
+Simultaneously, “phenomena always flows into the darkness” means always truth – so you cannot grasp the phenomena as phenomena, because it’s always flowing into the darkness, truth.
 It means all phenomena – human body, human mind – no mind, no colors, [...] no eyes, no ears.
 We always chant [this].
 Very naturally, strictly speaking, human body, human mind, all sentient beings, flow into darkness – that means the truth.
-So-called *emptiness* – or emptiness means *boundlessness*, or *countlessness*, or *eternity*, we can say.
-Or, *full presence*.
-We can say so.
-Full presence, full working, full dynamic working – that is the source, spiritual source.
+So-called *emptiness*; or emptiness means [the same as] *boundlessness*, or *countlessness*, or *eternity*, we can say.
+Or, *full presence* – we can say so.
+Full presence, full working, full dynamic working.
+That is the source, spiritual source.

-So you cannot grasp it: “this is a nose,” “this is a wild duck”.
+So you cannot grasp it: “this is a nose”, “this is a wild duck”.
 Both truth and wild duck, wild duck and also Pai Chang, [are] always working together.

 Working together – where?
-Always working together, interconnected, interpenetrated – you cannot separate them.
+[They are] always working together, interconnected, interpenetrated – you cannot separate them.
 But where is the point which you cannot separate?
-Where is it?
-You cannot separate truth or phenomena.
+Where is it [where] you cannot separate truth or phenomena?
 Where is it?

 **Someone:** Only in how we perceive it.
 You know, through mind we create a dualistic gap.